Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ### Visiting a flat share

 *[[WG]]* visits are more like an interview.
-You meet your future roommates, and they decide if they like you.[^41] Some interviews are very informal: you might meet to have a drink or even play board games together.
+You meet your future roommates, and you decide if you like each other.[^41] Some interviews are very informal: you might meet to have a drink or even play board games together.

 The interview for a *[[Zweck-WG]]* is usually shorter.
 Your roommate wants to save money.
 They don't care so much about being your friend.